boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The 5G NSO is aware of the existence of the network functions and their locations.
 However, it is not aware of the details of the provider network.
-The transport controller has the opposite view - it is aware of the provider network infrastructure and the links between the PEs and the DCs, but is not aware of the individual network functions at customer sites.
+The RFCXXXX NSC has the opposite view - it is aware of the provider network infrastructure and the links between the PEs and the DCs, but is not aware of the individual network functions at customer sites.